VerifyTests/Verify/.github/ISSUE_TEMPLATE/bug_report.md

 #### Minimal Repro

 Ensure you have replicated the bug in a minimal solution with the fewest moving parts.
 Often this will help point to the true cause of the problem.
-Upload this repro as part of the issue, preferably a public GitHub repository or a downloadable zip.
+Upload this repro as part of the issue, as a public GitHub repository or a downloadable zip.
 The repro will allow the maintainers of this project to smoke test the any fix.

 #### Submit a PR that fixes the bug